osmond/ajo/README.md

 ## Tailwind Theme Setup

 The `src/main.jsx` entry point imports `@/index.css` which includes `tailwindcss-shadcn-ui/style.css` so shadcn/ui component styles are loaded.
+The interface uses icons from the **Lucide** set via the `lucide-react` package.

 The preset is enabled in `tailwind.config.js` via `createPreset` to load the component styles and map colors to CSS variables: